RY-2718/cockroachdb-errors-sandbox/README.md

 * **vanilla**: A sample that does not use cockroachdb/errors.
 If you want to see how errors are printed without cockroachdb/errors, run this sample.
 * **simple**: A sample that demonstrates cockroachdb/errors in a straightforward manner.
 In most scenarios, this approach should be sufficient to add context to the error.
 * **redundant**: A sample that demonstrates the redundant use of cockroachdb/errors.
 This approach is not recommended as it leads to the repeated printing of the stacktrace.
+* **message**: A sample that demonstrates how to add messages to errors using cockroachdb/errors appropreately.
+It shows how to enhance error information without adding a repeated stacktrace.

 ## What is Implemented